Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 We will store our data on a database, here we will be using the open source, time series based [InfluxDB](https://www.influxdata.com/).

-## Processing software
+## Processing

 Storing or data is fun and all but what about being able to perceive said data?
-We will be using two different softwares for this, [Grafana](https://grafana.com/) and [Node-Red](https://nodered.org/).
+We will be using two different application for this, [Grafana](https://grafana.com/) and [Node-Red](https://nodered.org/).

 ## Visualisation